 - Refer to the district maps and confirm that your property is located in a Historic Preservation Overlay District.

 - If your property is located in an Overlay District, review the design guidelines for your neighborhood to determine the appropriate design and materials for the work you want to do.
 This is an ideal time to contact TPC Staff, who would be happy to assist you.

 The HP Permit Review Process

 The Historic Preservation Permit process is administered through public meetings.
-Applicants and interested parties are encouraged to attend.
+Applicants should attend, and interested parties are welcome.

 A typical HP Permit application is presented at two meetings* — first to the HP Subcommittee then to the full Tulsa Preservation Commission, at which time a decision to approve or deny the application is made.

 - TPC Staff receives HP Permit Application along with supporting plans, photographs and brochures from applicant.